 Maine Coon cats are believed to be one of the oldest breeds in North America and are believed to have originated in Maine.
 In fact, Maine Coons are the official cat of Maine.
 Although the exact origin is unknown, most breeders agree that they are a blend of North American hair and European long hair.

 One of the most exciting beliefs is that they are a product of semi-wild cats and raccoons!
 This idea arises because of the fact that the most common coloring of a Maine coon cat is a raccoon-like brownish tabby.
 It’s only a brown tabby that was originally called the Maine Coon Cat.
 The others were called Maine Shags.
 Although they grow slowly and do not reach maturity until they are three or four years old, they end up being great big fellows.
+View our Maine Coon size chart for more details on the average sizes.

 How Much Does a Maine Coon Cat Weigh?